no2fpga/no2migen/README.md

 ### `no2usb`: USB device core

-This core is wrapped as `no2migen.litex.NitroUSB`.
+This core is wrapped as `no2migen.litex.NitroUSB` for use as a wishbone LiteX peripheral.

 The core can be added as such (in the `__init__` of your `SoCCore`) :